Mamamoo: 2021–2023: Member contract renewals, WAW, Mamamoo+, Mic On, and first world tour

-The group embarked on their first ever world tour, 'My Con', starting November 18, 2022 with three shows in Seoul.
-This was followed by the Asian leg of their tour with shows in Chiba, Hong Kong, Taipei, Bangkok, Jakarta, Singapore, Kuala Lumpur and Manila.

-Their US leg commenced on May 16, 2023 with concerts in New York, Baltimore, Atlanta, Nashville, Fort Worth, Chicago, Glendale, Oakland and Los Angeles.
+On October 11, 2022, Mamamoo released their twelfth EP titled Mic On and the lead single "Illella".
+To support the release, the group embarked on their first world tour, the My Con World Tour, starting on November 18 with three shows in Seoul.
+This was followed by the Asian leg of the tour with shows in Chiba, Hong Kong, Taipei, Bangkok, Jakarta, Singapore, Kuala Lumpur, and Manila.
+The United States leg of the tour commenced on May 16, 2023, with concerts in New York, Baltimore, Atlanta, Nashville, Fort Worth, Chicago, Glendale, Oakland, and Los Angeles.
 From June 16-18, they held encore concerts back in Seoul to close the tour.

+2024–present: Hiatus and return with 4ward

+Following the release of Mic On and the conclusion of the tour, Mamamoo entered a hiatus while the members focused on their individual careers and side projects including Mamamoo+.
 As of 25 February 2024, the group is no longer listed under RBW's list of artists on their Korean website, despite being featured on a banner at the top of the web page, but still listed on RBW's Japanese website.

 On June 26, 2024, Mamamoo uploaded a special video titled "10th Anniversary 'Mama No Plan'" on their YouTube channel to celebrate their 10th debut anniversary as a group.

-On October 30, 2025, RBW confirmed to the media, "Mamamoo is indeed preparing for a full-group comeback, aiming for June next year.
-Starting in Korea, a world tour is also being planned."
+On October 30, 2025, RBW confirmed to the media that Mamamoo was preparing for a full-group comeback, scheduled for June 2026, and that a world tour starting in Korea was also being planned.
+On December 31, 2025, RBW confirmed the group would release a full album in June 2026 and embark on a large-scale world tour.

+On April 3, 2026, Mamamoo announced the start of their global project by releasing the poster for the 4ward World Tour through their official social media.
+The tour was confirmed to begin in Seoul on June 19, on their 12th debut anniversary.
+On May 11, RBW announced that Mamamoo would hold the first concerts of the 2026 world tour at the Olympic Hall in Olympic Park, Songpa-gu, Seoul from June 19 to 21.
+On May 21, Mamamoo announced that the special single "4ward" would be released on June 4, marking their first comeback in over three years.